Hastings railway station: History

-The station building was re-built in 2003, in a £8.6 million redevelopment as part of regenerating the local area by Deputy Prime Minister John Prescott.
+The station building was rebuilt in 2003, in a £8.6 million redevelopment as part of regenerating the local area that was launched by deputy prime minister John Prescott.
 The neo-Georgian booking hall was demolished and replaced with a modernist building.
 The new station was constructed to the east of the original.
 It was opened by Jeff Rooker on 14 October 2004, after which the old station building was demolished and the land re-used as a car park.

 The southernmost loop platform was curtailed into an Ashford facing bay.
 The station contains a small police post staffed by British Transport Police, although this is a satellite of the Ashford International police station.

 Services

-Services at Hastings are operated by Southern and Southeastern using DMUs, and and EMUs.

-The typical off-peak service in trains per hour is:
+Services at Hastings are operated by two train operating companies; the typical off-peak service in trains per hour (tph) is: